How to Fix Water Hammer in Pipes

-Water hammer is a plumbing condition that is all too familiar.
+Water hammer is a common plumbing problem.
 It's an annoying sound, a loud "bang" that can be quite startling.
 And while you may want to wish it away as simply one of those harmless everyday sounds, it can eventually damage your plumbing system.
 Learning the basics of water hammer and fixing it can save you thousands of dollars in repairs down the road.

 How You Know If You Have Water Hammer

 Water hammer, or hydraulic shock, is both a sound and a sensation.
 You'll be shutting off a faucet when a quite audible bang vibrates up the pipes.
 Because sound is vibration, it's often strong enough so that you can feel it under your hand as you hold the faucet or the handle.
 You may even see the faucet slightly jump.

 The shock of water hammer can even cause dishes and glasses in cabinets to vibrate.
 You may also hear the sound resonate within the house's inner structure.

 What Causes Water Hammer

 Water hammer happens because water is shut off quickly.
 While sink, tub, and shower faucets can cause water hammer, more often clothes washers and dishwashers can cause water hammer because they can shut off water faster than by hand.
 These appliances use solenoid valves, which can close off in as fast as 30 milliseconds.

 The alarming sound is caused by the sudden stoppage of water flow.
 This causes the water supply pipes to bang against studs, joists, beams, or even against other water supply or drain pipes.